2026 Governance Conference

 Geoff Bevan

-Geoff is a Senior Employment Lawyer and has experience across all aspects of employment and health and safety law.
-Geoff provides strategic advice for Boards, organisations and individuals facing broader “people” related challenges, including issues relating to culture, safety, reputational risk, leadership and industrial relations, and he has particular expertise in either preventing or quickly resolving people dispute.
+Geoff is a Consultant at Parry Field Lawyers with over 25 years’ experience across all aspects of employment and health and safety law, working for clients throughout the country.
+Geoff provides strategic advice for Boards, organisations and individuals facing broader “people” related challenges, including issues relating to culture, safety, reputational risk, leadership and industrial relations.
+He has particular expertise in either preventing, or quickly resolving, people disputes.
 As well as working with a range of private and public sector organisations, Geoff has significant experience working with churches and other religious and charitable organisations.

 Tim Sterne